lnicosia/Doom-Nukem/README.md

 * Drawing only by filling a one-dimension array of pixels
 * Computing everything on the CPU (using even 0,001% of the GPU would be flagged as 'cheat') while maintaining a decent framerate, because there was no GPU in 1993
-* Using different libraries for the graphical and sound parts
+* Not using the same library for the graphical and sound part
-* Compiling and linking the graphical l libraries ourselves
+* Compiling and linking the graphical libraries ourselves
 * Of course any crash or memory leak would mean the project has failed

 ## Features